Honeymoon Vineyard Shiraz 2014 Review: Aged Adelaide Hills Red with Measured Power

 Appearance

 In the glass, this ten-year-old Shiraz shows a deep ruby core with only light bricking at the rim.
-It’s more vibrant than muted, suggesting it has aged gracefully without slipping fully into tertiary territory.
-Light still passes easily through the edge.
+It appears more vibrant than expected, suggesting it has aged with control, not faded into tertiary softness, with light passing cleanly through the edge.

-Legs are thick and fall at a medium pace, forming steady trails down the inside of the glass.
-The overall impression is of a wine that has kept its shape with time.
+Thick legs fall at a medium pace, leaving steady trails down the glass.
+The overall impression is of a wine that has retained its definition over time.

 Aroma / Nose